Oluwa-Temmy/RHEL-Scenario/RHCSAEX200/EssentialTools/input_output1-Solution.md

 `cat > yoongipfp.txt`

 you can then add the content to the file
+"""
+Group: BTS
+Country: South Korea
+"""

 ----------------------------------------------------

 Task 2:

-You will cat yoongipfp.txt and use `` to input the output to a new file called jiminpfp.txt
+You will cat yoongipfp.txt and use `>` to input the output to a new file called jiminpfp.txt

 `cat < yoongipfp.txt > jiminpfp.txt`